What is it that you DO to get ahead in life?

 For the sake of this conversation, let’s call this thing your winning strategy.

-You’re the type of person that everyone likes.
+You’re the type of person everyone likes.

 There’s a lot you can accomplish with this way of being: you’re totally on board with the team player stuff, you probably get great reviews, and you’re consistently considered for projects.
 Good stuff.

 However, as long as you continue to rely on people pleasing as a way of succeeding, you’ll never become the CEO you wildly dream of being.
-If how you get ahead is getting everyone to like you then making the hard calls, taking risks that compromise other’s feelings, and calling shots that will inevitably concern others are out of your realm of comfort and experience.
+If how you get ahead is getting everyone to like you then making the hard calls, taking risks that compromise other’s feelings, and calling shots that concern others are out of your realm of comfort and experience.
 Those actions will be out of reach as long as you choose people pleasing to get ahead.

-You’re that detail oriented control freak.
+You’re that detail-oriented control freak.